 The No Unmitigated Significant Adverse Impacts Alternative considers several modifications of the proposed project to eliminate its significant adverse impacts on historic and cultural resources, transportation, construction-period traffic, and construction-period noise.
-The alternative identified to eliminate the potential significant adverse impacts to the Brooklyn Central Courthouse due to the potential construction of pedestrian bridges could meet the goals and objectives of the proposed project.
-To eliminate the other unmitigated significant adverse impacts, the proposed project would have to be modified to such a point that its principal goals and objectives would not be realized.
+To eliminate all unmitigated significant adverse impacts, the proposed project would have to be modified to such a point that its principal goals and objectives would not be realized.

-P. GROWTH-INDUCING ASPECTS OF THE PROPOSED PROJECT
+14. GROWTH INDUCING ASPECTS OF THE PROPOSED PROJECT